PhobGCC/PhobGCC-doc/For_Users/Phobvision_Guide_Latest.md

 This is useful for practicing ledgedashes.

-Check your filtering settings and muscle memory for inputs to make sure you spend 17 ms or more in "drop from ledge" before inputting forward, before inputting a jump button.
+Check your filtering settings and muscle memory for inputs to make sure you spend 17 ms or more in "Ledgedrop" before inputting forward, before inputting a jump button.

 ## Value vs Time Plots

 The Value vs Time Plots let you record 200 milliseconds of one axis of stick or trigger motion and plot it against time.
+The output values are plotted as a solid white line while unfiltered raw values are individual dots.

 It also provides additional information based on what it was trying to record.